nus-cs2103-AY1920S2/duke/docs/README.md

 ```

 ### 3.9 Exit Duke: `bye`
-Exits Duke.
+Exits the Duke Application.
-The program will close shortly after the command is entered.
+The Duke Application will close shortly after the command is entered.

 Format: `bye`